hongyang-zhao/TennisEye/README.md

 | [two_side_interpolation_gy.m](./Codes/two_side_interpolation_gy.m) | The function to interpolate the gyroscope readings in Y-axis if saturation happens. |

-## Terms of Use for TennisEye Dataset and Source Code
+## Terms of Use for TennisEye Dataset and Source Codes

 You need to read and agree to the following terms of use to download and use the TennisEye dataset.